ofcyln/currency-exchange/README.md

 *   Modular components created for reusing components elsewhere to improve modularity in the app.

+*   PWA integration has been made for the installation of the app to the devices which supports installation.

 ## Motivation of Choices on Implementation

 *   The form immediately responses to user interactions with its `validation` checkers.

 *   `tabindex` values added for form elements in a numeric order to complete the form just with the use of keyboard for accessibility.

+*   `Enter` key press in the selection of currencies helps users to select the currency that they want to exchange easily.

 *   In case of navigating to a page which doesn't exist in the app, a `wildcard route (404)` is integrated to the project.
 It redirects users to the `Not Found` page.